Art by Victor Ehikhamenor

-are dewdrops that wait for the wind
+are dewdrops waiting for the wind

 And the wind of morning blows.